 Description of Facilities

 Shawnee Community College has provided the following in an effort to meet the needs of people with disabilities:

 - Automatic doors, handicap accessible restrooms, and access ramps, are provided throughout campus.

 - Handicap accessible parking is readily available at all Shawnee Community College sites.

 - Elevators are located in the K and L buildings of the main campus in Ullin.
-The Anna, Metropolis, and Cairo locations are single level buildings.
+The Anna, Cairo, Metropolis, and Vienna locations are single level buildings.

 Contact for More Information